 My top pick from 1939, John Ford's Stagecoach

 It may seem ironic that Bogdanovich was disheartened by what he called "the meager pickings" of his own era, a time now viewed as another golden age.
-"The New Hollywood" had arrived and international cinema was in full blossom.
+"The New Hollywood" had arrived and international cinema was in full flower.
 1972 alone saw the release of Fosse's Cabaret, Bergman's Cries and Whispers, Boorman's Deliverance, Bunuel's The Discreet Charm of the Bourgeoisie and the film many consider the greatest of all, Francis Coppola's The Godfather - not to mention Bogdanovich's own very popular and award-winning What's Up, Doc?

 Parenthetically, 1972 would be the year Joseph Mankiewicz directed his last film.
 Sleuth, starring Laurence Olivier and Michael Caine, was nominated for four Academy Awards, including Best Director.
 With this final effort, Mankiewicz became one of few filmmakers who enjoyed success in both the old Hollywood and the new.
 The second Oscar nomination of his career (he won four and was nominated for eight) had been a Best Picture nod for producing MGM's The Philadelphia Story in 1940.